Electroweak couplings and LHC constraints on alternative $Z^{\prime}$ models in $E_6$: Introduction

 The paper is organized as follows: In Section~\ref{sec:general} we derive general expressions for the electroweak~(EW) charges of a $Z^{\prime}$ in $E_6$ as a function of the mixing angles and the charges of an arbitrary $U(1)$ in $E_6$.
+In section~\ref{sec:kmixing} we show that even for a group with orthonormal charges at low energies there is a kinetic mixing due to the splitting of the gauge coupling constants.
 In section~\ref{sec:models} we revise the existing literature about models based on $E_6$ subgroups and their embeddings.
 By assuming $E_6$ unification the renormalization group equations~(RGE) allow us to determine the parameter space of the $Z'$ associated with some of these models.
+For this purpose, we take the expressions for the mass scales and couplings of the Robinett and Rosner~(RR) work~\cite{Robinett:1982tq}.
 In this section, we also point out the existence of non-trivial models which, to the best of our knowledge, have not been studied in the literature.
 In section~\ref{sec:lem} we delimit the parameter space when we put aside the unification hypothesis as it usually happens for effective models at low energies.
 In section~\ref{sec:constraints} the 95\% C.L. exclusion limits on the neutral boson masses for the entire $E_6$-motivated $Z'$ parameter space are shown.